Mark Bentley: Coaching career

 Bentley was appointed as player and assistant-manager alongside his role as a coach at Grays Athletic following the departure of manager Jody Brown and a number of coaches.
 He was then promoted to player/caretaker-manager in January 2015, before being given the job until the end of the 2014–15 season.
 Bentley received widespread attention in March 2015 when he put himself on as a substitute in a game: he both scored and saved a penalty kick, helping turn a 2–0 deficit into a 3–2 win.

 On 1 October 2018, Bentley was appointed as the new head coach of Canvey Island.

 On 20 October 2021, Bentley was appointed as a first-team coach at former club Southend United with his former teammate Kevin Maher being appointed as head coach.
 At the time of leaving Canvey Island, his side were top of the Isthmian Premier Division North.
+On 19 May 2026, Bentley, Maher and fellow coach Darren Currie were sacked by Southend following a review of the 2025–26 season.